How to Use Claude Skills to Turn Scattered Project Notes Into a Weekly 3P Leadership Update

 How to gather the source material

-- Put everything for the week in one folder or one Claude Project.
+- Put everything for the week in one folder, one Claude Project, or one clean upload set.

 - Rename messy files so the names tell Claude what they are.
 Example: